 The Company recognizes revenues from research grants as earned based on the percentage-of-completion method of accounting and issues invoices for contract amounts billed based on the terms of the grant agreement.
 Revenues recorded under research grants in excess of amounts earned are classified as unearned grant revenue liability in the Company's consolidated balance sheet.
 Grant receivable reflects contractual amounts due and payable under the grant agreement.
 The payment of grants receivables are based on progress reports provided by the Company.
-As of March 31, 2015, the Company was current in filing the required progress reports, as a result of which no allowance for uncollectible amounts was considered necessary.
+As of June 30, 2015, the grant was completed and the Company was current in filing all required progress reports.